cobrateam/splinter/docs/finding.rst

 Element not found exception
 ===========================

 If element not found, find methods returns a empty list.
-But, if you try, access a element in list raises the ``splinter.element_list.ElementDoesNotExist`` exception.
+But, if you try, access a element in list raises the :class:`splinter.exceptions.ElementDoesNotExist` exception.